LonelyPirateInc/jeopardy-app-ui/README.md

 Please ensure that all the users are in the same network.

 ## Host UI
-direct to `/host` and type the passcode 1234
+1. direct to `/host` and type the passcode 1234

 ## Client UI
-direct to `/client` and create the team first. if the user wish to reset his team setting, he can go to `/client/reset`.
+1. direct to `/client` and create the team first.
+2. direct to `/client/reset` if the client user wants to reset the team selection.
 This will reset all setting for the client in the ui level.